twse/random-stuff/README.md

 * **Ubuntu Member Home Pages.htm**: Websites for Ubuntu members who have explicitly signed the Ubuntu Code of Conduct (partial list only).
 * **ZOE TFOM**: TrueType Unicode font used in western versions of Zone of the Enders: The Fist of Mars, excluding CJK Unified Ideographs.
 Created using CrystalTile2 and FontCreator 5.6.
 This font is not licensed or endorsed by Konami Digital Entertainment, Inc. or Konami Digital Entertainment B.V.

-## How to do a bulk addition of names to Mozilla's credits list
+## Bulk adding names to Mozilla's credits list (command line)
-Follow these steps if you don't need to fill in the form or if Google Docs does not work.
-Editing the names.csv file only works when you're logged in as @gurumukhi.

-1. Clone the **mozilla/community-data** repository with any Git client.
+1. Clone the **mozilla/community-data** repository.
 2. Copy names of contributors from Mozilla-related websites such as translation projects.
 3. Save the file as .csv (csv stands for comma separated value).
 4. Add the contents to names.csv file: `echo file.csv >> ../names.csv` (replace **file.csv** with whatever name you want, e.g. czilla.csv contains the names of all contributors for the old Mozilla Czech speaking community)
 5. Commit the new file with the added names: `git commit ../names.csv -m 'message'` (replace **message** with whatever message you want)

-Or if you are using web-flow:
+## Bulk adding names to Mozilla's credits list (website interface, logged in as @gurumukhi)
-1. Edit the names.csv file by clicking the pencil at the top-right corner.
+1. Click the pencil at the top-right corner to edit names.csv.
 2. Copy names of contributors from Mozilla-related websites such as translation projects.
 3. Enter whatever commit message you want but do not use the default commit message: Update **filename**.
 4. Commit directly to the master branch but do not create a pull request.